 Another way to distinguish pressure washers is by light duty compared to heavy duty.
 Light duty washers have a PSI rating up to 2800 and are able to handle most jobs with the exception of paint preparation or second story work.
 With PSI ratings of 2900 or greater, heavy duty pressure washers are able to tackle most jobs, including those that light-duty equipment cannot.
 Cleaning patio furniture or vehicles would be the only tasks that heavy duty washers would not be recommended for.

-Electric versus gas is another way to categorize pressure washers, with electric equipment offering easy maintenance and portability.
+Electric pressure washer versus gas is another way to categorize pressure washers, with electric equipment offering easy maintenance and portability.
 Comparatively cheaper prices are offset by less durability.
 Some electrics can reach pressures of 2000 PSI, making them a great selection for many jobs around the house.
 Gas-powered models require more maintenance but can go wherever the job is with pressures up to 4000 PSI for even the toughest jobs.

 Finally, pressure washers can be classified as either commercial or residential.
 One major difference is a commercial pressure washer’s ability to produce PSI levels reaching 8000.
 Commercial units are often capable of operating in both cold and hot water mode, as well as steam.
 They are also more durable.